 I moaned, “Sorry, it’s going to take me some time to get used to this sort of thing,” I said to my cousin who chuckled, as we followed Hunter, and a few moments later we stepped out onto the 6th and top floor, where Hunter stopped to await the key, which I had in my hand.

-“Right, no arguments, we are going to get you updated with a new I-Phone, laptop and maybe a I-Pad too,” James announced, and I tried to protest, but James wouldn’t let me argue, I guess I just have to shut up and put up with it,” commented, and James chuckled and nodded his head.
+“Right, no arguments, we are going to get you updated with a new I-Phone, laptop and maybe a I-Pad too,” Robert announced, and I tried to protest, but Robert wouldn’t let me argue, I guess I just have to shut up and put up with it,” commented, and Robert chuckled and nodded his head.

 The next morning, I was awoken by knocking on my room door, and reluctantly I climbed out of bed to answer the door.

 “Good morning Master Crawford, you have twenty minutes to shower and dress, before we leave for the airport, and we will eat when we get there,” Hunter said to me, before leaving, and I quickly had a shower and dressed in my new suit but without a tie, and I was out my door with a few minutes to spare.

 “Good morning Edwin, Hunter tells me he had troubles getting you up,” Robert said to me smiling, and I just groaned, as I followed them to the elevator, and after handing in our key cards at reception, we climbed into the waiting Limo, while Hunter took care of all the luggage.

 “I will give these to you, it has all of your travel documents from here to Edinburgh, so don’t loose them,” Robert said as he handed me a small pouch folder, and I looked inside, and saw the group of tickets, but what really caught my attention was the plastic card, in a clear pocket inside.